Ortus-Solutions/RabbitSDK/README.md

 ### Start a consumer

 The recommended way to process messages is to start a consumer.
 Each channel can have a single consumer started.
 A consumer only needs to be started once.
 The consumer will run until it is stopped, the channel is closed, or the client is shutdown.
 A consumer runs in a separate thread so starting the consumer is a non-blocking operation.
-You pass a UDF/closure to the consumer which will be called once for every message that comes in.
+You pass a UDF/closure or a CFC instance to the consumer which will be called once for every message that comes in.

 ```js
 var channel = rabbitClient